hydpy-dev/hydpy/hydpy/docs/rst/hydpydependencies.rst

 Dependencies
 ____________

-As mentioned at the beginning of the :ref:`development` section, using multiple Python libraries without questioning their maturity and long-term stability can be a huge time-saver when compiling Python scripts as ad-hoc solutions for complex problems.
+As mentioned at the beginning of the :ref:`developer_guide` section, using multiple Python libraries without questioning their maturity and long-term stability can be a huge time-saver when compiling Python scripts as ad-hoc solutions for complex problems.
 However, we have to be more